 Other (includes Association/Nonprofit and Hardware/ Software or New Technology Providers)

-A. A new level was added to the cable systems by expanding them from three to four to ensure that small cable systems would compete against fellow small cable systems and not against larger systems with more resources.
+A. The cable systems categories were adjusted for 2016.
+Small cable systems will compete against fellow small cable systems and not against larger systems with more resources.

-Q. My system, which is made up of 185,000 customers, worked in partnership with Nickelodeon to promote an upcoming program.
-As part of the Nickelodeon promotional tour, there was a screening at my local theater and Nickelodeon characters were available to greet attendees and take pictures with the children.
+Q. My system, which is made up of 185,000 customers, worked in partnership with Animal Planet to promote an upcoming program.
+As part of the Animal Planet promotional tour, there was a screening at my local theater and Animal Planet characters were available to greet attendees and take pictures with the children.
 We promoted the event by sending out direct mail pieces, creating radio spots and contacting several community organizations in the area.
-Can I enter the screening in the Beacon Awards competition or should it be entered by Nickelodeon?
+Can I enter the screening in the Beacon Awards competition or should it be entered by Animal Planet?

 A. Both your system and the network can enter the promotion.
-You should enter the program under Community - Cable System II while Nickelodeon should enter the entire tour as a Community - Cable Network II entry.
+You should enter the program under Community - Cable System 1 while Animal Planet should enter the entire tour as a Community - Cable Network 2 entry.

 Q. The cable system I work for partnered with a cable network on a community relations event.
 Can we submit a joint entry to the Beacon Awards?